Sago with coconut, orange and muscovado syrup

 ( SERVES 4 )

-Sago, which I know sends shivers of horror down many people's spines.
-Having eaten the Malaysian "gula melaka", a gloriously addictive combination of sago, coconut and palm sugar, I can't understand why so many hate it.
+Sago sends shivers of horror down many people's spines.
+Having eaten the Malaysian "gula melaka", a gloriously addictive combination of sago, coconut and palm sugar, I can't understand why so many say they dislike it.
 Give this recipe a go and ideas of frogs' eggs may be banished forever.

 - Simmer the sago very gently in a saucepan with the sugar, coconut milk and cinnamon stick.
 Add the zest of one orange and stir until the sago becomes nearly transparent.